1947

 square footage at

-originally 4200 sq. feet had grown considerably and much was added during
+originally 4200 sq. ft. had grown considerably, and much was added during the

-the war with little thought to the end product by the Fryes.
-Therefore the final projected cost
+war, with little thought to the end product by the Fryes.
+Therefore, the final projected cost was a

 and the two parties called it even.
 Shockingly, after 7 years of correspondence, plans, and